dennis531/Campus-App-Android/.github/CONTRIBUTING.md

 ## Contributing

-We are glad that you are contributing to the TUM Campus App and are helping to enhance the user experience.
+We are glad that you are contributing to the Campus App and are helping to enhance the user experience.
 Please make sure all your contributions adhere to the following guidelines:

 * Are able to be published under GPLv3.
 Don't use licensed material
 * Are your own creations or attributed correctly if not